nathankellenicki/nuimojs/README.md

 ##### on("fly", callback(direction, speed))

 Triggered when the user waves their hand over the sensor.
-Direction is either Nuimo.Direction.LEFT or Nuimo.Direction.RIGHT.
+Direction is either Nuimo.Fly.LEFT or Nuimo.Fly.RIGHT.

 Individual events are also triggered: "flyLeft", "flyRight".
 No direction is passed to the callback for these events.

+Note: In earlier Nuimo firmware versions, speed could be 0, 1, or 2.
+In later versions, speed is always 0.

 ##### on("distance", callback(distance))